opencog/atomspace-dht/README.md

   [bug#38041 in guile](https://debbugs.gnu.org/cgi/bugreport.cgi?bug=38041).
   It appears that gnutls is not thread-safe... or something weird.

-These all appear to be "early adopter" pains.
-There are likely to be other issues.

 # Architecture
 The "naive" architecture given above has numerous very serious flaws.